-You must enrol for either the PG Diploma in Actuarial Management or the MSc in Actuarial Management.
+You must enrol for either the PG Diploma in Actuarial Management with Data Science or the MSc in Actuarial Management with Data Science.
 If you change your mind and wish to change programme you may only do so before 26 September 2021 by advising the Programme Director in writing.
 International students should be aware that any programme changes will be notified to the UKVI and this may have implications for your student visas.